Converting TRS-80 Disks to Virtual (and Back Again if you need it)

 The Applesauce unit provides +12V, +5V, and -12V power for the floppy drive so that no separate power supply is needed and it watches the power consumption of the drive (checks 20,000 times per second) to detect electrical shorts or other unusual conditions and can shut off the power to the drive within milliseconds in order to minimize damage to your equipment.

 On the software side, the Applesauce Client Software controls the Applesauce hardware and is also a standalone disk image analysis/repair/conversion tool.
 The software currently only supports macOS 10.11 or better.
 Runs natively on 64-bit Intel and M1 Macintosh computers.
-You can download v1.71 of the software here or from the Applesauce Software Download Page.
+You can download the software from the Applesauce Software Download Page.

 One of the things the client can do is convert between disk formats, such as A2R, KryoFlux, SCP, DiscFerret, etc to DMK.
 The HxC conversion program does NOT do this reliably, so this software would be recommended even if you do not own the Applesauce hardware.